HDBuzz

 The Cambridge HD-Sleep study has now been running for 12 years!
 They have collected all sorts of data from more than 40 people, with and without HD to see how HD impacts sleep over the course of the disease.
 They confirmed that poor sleep tracked with HD progression, and the scientists could even predict who was more likely to progress to the next stage of HD based on sleep symptoms.

-Interestingly, they found that people with HD who had worse sleep had more trouble thinking and increased amounts of NfL, suggesting poor sleep is having a very real effect on the health of their brains.
+Interestingly, they found that people with HD who had worse sleep had more trouble thinking and increased amounts of NfLNfL biomarker of brain health, suggesting poor sleep is having a very real effect on the health of their brains.

 The good news is that there are now many options for treating sleep with a new series of drugs which target a molecule in the brain called orexin.
 These drugs seem to have very limited side effects and have shown great promise in different diseases, including Alzheimer’s.
 Zanna and her colleagues in Cambridge are keen to see if these drugs might help people with HD, and possibly even slow down disease.
-They’re setting up a clinical trial to measure these questions in a controlled way.
+They’re setting up a clinical trialclinical trial Very carefully planned experiments designed to answer specific questions about how a drug affects human beings to measure these questions in a controlled way.

 Excitingly, Zanna’s work shows us that there are things that people can do TODAY to help with signs and symptoms of HD.
 So grab your pillow and get to bed early!